Tree line: Alpine tree lines

 The alpine tree line at a location is dependent on local variables, such as aspect of slope, rain shadow and proximity to either geographical pole.
 In addition, in some tropical or island localities, the lack of biogeographical access to species that have evolved in a subalpine environment can result in lower tree lines than one might expect by climate alone.

-Averaging over many locations and local microclimates, the treeline rises 75 m when moving 1 degree south from 70 to 50°N, and 130 m per degree from 50 to 30°N. Between 30°N and 20°S, the treeline is roughly constant, between 3500 and 4000 m.
+Averaging over many locations and local microclimates, the tree line rises 75 m when moving 1 degree south from 70 to 50°N, and 130 m per degree from 50 to 30°N. Between 30°N and 20°S, the tree line is roughly constant, between 3500 and 4000 m.

 Here is a list of approximate tree lines from locations around the globe:

 Arctic tree lines

 Like the alpine tree lines shown above, polar tree lines are heavily influenced by local variables such as aspect of slope and degree of shelter.
 In addition, permafrost has a major impact on the ability of trees to place roots into the ground.
 When roots are too shallow, trees are susceptible to windthrow and erosion.
 Trees can often grow in river valleys at latitudes where they could not grow on a more exposed site.
 Maritime influences such as ocean currents also play a major role in determining how far from the equator trees can grow as well as the warm summers experienced in extreme continental climates.
-In northern inland Scandinavia there is substantial maritime influence on high parallels that keep winters relatively mild, but enough inland effect to have summers well above the threshold for the tree line.
-Here are some typical polar treelines:
+In northern inland Scandinavia, there is substantial maritime influence on high parallels that keep winters relatively mild, but with enough inland effect to have summers well above the threshold for the tree line.
+Here are some typical polar tree lines: